 - 7.1.
-At the latest one year after the registered start date of the Doctoral Programme, a Go/No Go meeting will be held between the doctoral candidate and the intended promotor following which the intended promotor will explicitly inform the doctoral candidate of the former's expectations concerning the successful completion of the Doctoral Programme within a reasonable time period.
+At the latest one year after the registered start date of the Doctoral Programme, a Go/No Go meeting will be held between the doctoral candidate and the intended promotor, following which the intended promotor will explicitly inform the doctoral candidate of the former's expectations concerning the successful completion of the Doctoral Programme within a reasonable period.
 Based on this, the intended promotor will decide whether the Doctoral Programme will proceed (Go) or will be terminated (No Go). - 7.2.
-If the doctoral candidate is working on the Doctoral Programme full-time, a period of four years from the start of the Doctoral Programme is deemed a reasonable time period. - 7.3.
-In the decision referred to in paragraph 1, the intended promotor will take prior advice from a committee consisting of at least three members, including an independent full professor or assistant/associate professor holding a doctorate.
-This independent member is not involved in the doctoral research, is from outside the promotor's research group and preferably work outside the promotor's department.
-Close family members with an affinity up to and including the fourth degree or other persons who have such a relationship to the doctoral candidate that they cannot make an independent judgement will not be eligible to act as members of this committee
+If the doctoral candidate is working on the Doctoral Programme full-time, four years from the start of the Doctoral Programme is deemed a reasonable period. - 7.3.
+In the decision referred to in paragraph 1, the intended promotor will take prior advice from a committee consisting of at least three members, including an independent full professor or assistant/ associate professor holding a doctorate.
+This independent member is not involved in the doctoral research, is from outside the promotor's research group and preferably works outside the promotor's department.
+Close family members with an affinity up to and including the fourth degree or other persons with such a relationship to the doctoral candidate that they cannot make an independent judgement will not be eligible to act as committee members.